HL7/davinci-ecdx/input/pagecontent/direct-query.md

 Some data consumers may require that the data they receive are signed.
 When performing direct queries when signatures are required on the returned results, the following general rules apply:

-- The signature **SHALL** represent a *system-level* attestation by the sending organization that they are the source of the information.
+- The signature represents system-level attestation by the sending organization that they are the source of the information.*
-- The `Bundle.signature` element on the FHIR searchset Bundle **SHALL** be used to exchange the signature.
+- The `Bundle.signature` element on the FHIR searchset Bundle is used to exchange the signature.

+\* Consult with your payer and your legal team for questions reqarding legal liability associated with sharing and signing data.

 #### The Data Consumer/Requester Requirements

-When an electronic or digital signature is required for a FHIR RESTful Queries, the Data Consumer/Requester **SHALL**:

-- *Pre-negotiate* the signature requirement with the organization representing the Data Source/Responder.
-   - If the signature requirement is pre-negotiated, it **SHALL** be assumed that *all* search query response will be signed.
-   - Conversely, it **SHOULD NOT** be assumed that a query response will be signed unless there exists a pre-negotiated agreement
-   - Unlike Task based queries, the actual FHIR queries won't indicate that a signature is required.
-   - Based on the agreement, *Electronic* or *digital* signatures **MAY** be used
+- The Data Consumer/Requester *pre-negotiates* with the organization representing the Data Source/Responder whether electronic or digital signatures are required for FHIR RESTful query response data.
+If the signatures are required *all* search query response data will be signed by the sending organization.
-- Follow the documentation in the [Signatures] page for validating signatures.
+- The Data Consumer/Requester follows the documentation in the [Signatures] page for validating signatures.

 #### Data Source/Responder

-When an electronic or digital signature is required for a FHIR RESTful Queries, the Data Source/Responder **SHALL**:
-- Return a *signed FHIR searchset Bundle* using the `Bundle.signature` element for the signature.
-- Be signed by the organization that is responding the query.
+- When an electronic or digital signature is required for a FHIR RESTful queries, the Data Source/Responder returns a *signed FHIR searchset Bundle* using the `Bundle.signature` element for the signature signed by the organization that is responding the query.
-- Follow the documentation in the [Signatures] page for producing signatures.
+- The Data Source/Responder follows the documentation in the [Signatures] page for producing signatures.
 - As discussed in the [What is Signed] section, a signed search bundle could have entries within it that are individually signed as well.
 If the Consumer/Requester assumed there would be a signature (wet, electronic, or digital) on an individual returned object within the searchset Bundle (e.g CCDA, PDF, Image, CDA on FHIR ) and it is not present, they **MAY**  re-request the signed object using Task based request (see [Signatures for Task Based Requests]).

 <div markdown="1" class="bg-warning">